 Good For: The Audient is a good choice for small home music creators, as it provides two audio inputs as well as a direct injection.

 Not Good For: Not ideal for any electronic music creation due to the lack of MIDI connectivity.

-Points To Note: The Audient provides an optical input, supporting both ADAT and S/PDIF enabling the expansion of up to 10 inputs.
-Also, the single headphone output can be limiting in certain studio circumstances and is worth keeping in mind.
+Points To Note: The Audient provides an optical input, supporting both ADAT and S/PDIF, enabling the expansion of up to 10 inputs.
+Also, the single headphone output can be limiting in certain studio circumstances which is worth keeping in mind.

 Avid Mbox Pro

 I/Os: The Mbox Pro contains several I/O options including four selectable mic or line inputs, two RCA auxiliary inputs, four ¼” inserts for the first four inputs, six ¼” outputs, two headphone outputs, a footswitch, word clock either MIDI or S/PDIF, and two FireWire connections.